-Your unit is supporting a major exercise that requires members from your team to be at the workcenter around the clock for a period of seven days.
+Your unit supports a major exercise that requires members of your team to be at the work center around the clock for seven days.
 You developed a work schedule that will allow each member to have an hour of physical fitness training 3 times during this period.

-SrA Hayes, one of your subordinates has recently been enrolled in the Fitness Improvement Program.
-You were notified that he has missed several appointments without valid reasons.
-You decided not to address this with him anticipating that he would attend his next scheduled appointment.
+SrA Hayes, one of your subordinates, has recently been enrolled in the Fitness Improvement Program.
+You were notified that he had missed several appointments without valid reasons.
+You decided not to address this with him, anticipating that he would attend his next scheduled appointment.

 Your commander has recently implemented a new physical fitness program that focuses on engaging in aerobic activity without prior stretching.
 You informed your subordinates that this is not a recommended approach to physical fitness, and they should continue with the former program that required stretching prior to aerobic activity.